ThingWerks/nfSense/README.md

 #### Unique Capabilities:
   - have multiple redundant gateways all on one or more interfaces
   - router on a stick
-  - have mutilple speed profiles based on MAC address
+  - have mutilple network speed profiles based on MAC address
   - VPN concentration and hairpinning
   - use a single onsite device as bosth a server and router without the performance hit of running pfsense in a VM